sandeepone/gleez-cerber/README.md

-Gleez Cerber
+Cerber Theme
 ============

-Gleez Cerber is a new responsive cool theme for Gleez CMS with right sidebar
+Cerber Theme is a new responsive cool theme for Gleez CMS with right sidebar